 For more on this trope, see the TV Tropes article.

-How else are writers putting a fresh spin on Save The Cat?
-Have you noticed any related tricks?
+How else are writers saving cats in fiction?
+Have you noticed related tricks?